Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

+Our approach does not introduce additional parameters to be determined as described in the papers \cite{doi:10.1063/1.4980994,https://doi.org/10.1002/sim.3699,doi:10.5539/ijsp.v7n3p22} and does not require the zeros to be classified as true or false counts as described in \cite{bmpc:19}.
+Furthermore, our setting is distinct from standard tensor and matrix completion problems \cite{5452187,5466511,PoissonMC,nuctensor,Gandy_2011,NIPS2014_c15da1f2} where the locations of unobserved entries is known \emph{a priori}.
+The difference may seem subtle, but our context is more complicated and common for count data since missing information exhibits itself as zeros that are indistinguishable from true null events of the data collection process.
+Our contribution is a simple and accurate approach that deals with zero-congestion in an efficient manner while reducing the potential for tuning and declassification errors.

-We begin with a theorem that summarizes our two main results (see Appendix~\ref{sec:proofs}).
-The summary theorem provides an error bound for parametric estimators with relatively large log-likelihood as a function of the data and factor dimensions along with the number of non-zero observations.
-The result implies that our proposed method achieves error bounds comparable to the ideal scenario in which an ``oracle'' identifies the false zeros and Poisson regression can be applied.
+We begin with a theorem that elaborates our approach and its effectiveness to deal with false zero counts.
+The theorem summarizes our two main results (see Section~\ref{sec:proofs}), providing an error bound for parametric estimators with relatively large log-likelihood as a function of the data's factor dimensions along with the number of non-corrupt observations.
+The result compares our proposed method to the ideal estimator in which an ``oracle'' identifies the false zeros and Poisson regression can be applied on the true counts.
+Our main result states that our zero-truncated approach performs nearly as well as the oracle while remaining oblivious to the locations of false zeros when the Poisson parameter is uniformly bounded from below by zero.
 These implications are validated in Section~\ref{sec:experiments}, where numerical experiments present several realistic situations in which the performance of our zero-truncated paradigm is comparable to the oracle.

-In order to present the theoretical statement, we introduce a minimal amount of required notation and definitions.
-We mainly use the conventions in \cite{Chi2012}, but also rely on the results of \cite{navid1,navid2,navid3,PoissonMC} and adopt similar terms for consistency.
-For any integer $N\in\mathbbm{N}$, $[N]$ denotes the set $\{1,2,\cdots,N\}$.
+We first provide notation, definitions and a clear statement of the inference problem before we state the theorem.
+We use the conventions in \cite{Chi2012} and also rely on the notation of \cite{navid1,navid2,navid3,PoissonMC}.
 We focus on nonnegative tensors and their nonnegative \textit{canonical polyadic decomposition} (NNCP).
-To elaborate, given $I_1,I_2,\cdots,I_N\in\mathbbm{N}$ and a tensor with nonnegative entries $\boldsymbol{\mathscr{T}}\in\mathbbm{R}_+^{I_1\times\cdots\times I_N}$, where $\mathbbm{R}_+$ denotes the values in $\mathbbm{R}$ that are nonnegative, we define its NNCP rank as
+Given $I_1,I_2,\cdots,I_N\in\mathbb{N}$ and a canonical polyadic tensor $\boldsymbol{\mathscr{T}}\in\mathbb{R}_+^{I_1\times\cdots\times I_N}$ with nonnegative entries, we define the NNCP rank of $\boldsymbol{\mathscr{T}}$ as